javaxcel/javaxcel-core/README.md

 ]
 ```

-You can support not basic supported type with `@ExcelReaderExpression`.
+You can support not basic supported type with `@ExcelReadExpression`.

 The type of `variable` is `String`.
 It is value in cell.